-Purpose - Social vulnerability in the context of disaster management refers to the sociodemographic characteristics of a population and the physical, social, economic, and environmental factors that increase their susceptibility to adverse disaster outcomes and capacity to anticipate, cope with, resist, and recover from disaster events.
-Because disasters do not impact people equally, researchers, public health practitioners, and emergency managers need training to more the complex needs of vulnerable population.
+Purpose - Social vulnerability in the context of disaster management refers to the sociodenographic characteristics of appopulation and the physical, social, conouncin, and environmental factors that increase their susceptibility to adverse disaster outcomes and capacity to anticipate, cape with, resist, and recover from the control of the control o Findings - Between July 2019 and September 2021, 1,089 people completed the module.
+Wilcoxon signed rank tests demonstrated a significant perceived increase in self-rated knowledge, skills, and attitudes (KSA).
+Students, members of historically underrepresented populations, and those new to or less experienced in the